Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

 ### Step 9
 Inserted pivot table on a new worksheet using the data from the "Orders" table.
-I renamed the new worksheet "Total Sales".
+I renamed the new worksheet "SalesLineChart".
 In this worksheet, I created a pivot table showing total sales for every coffee type by years and quarters.
 Next, I created a pivot chart using the data from the pivot table.
 This line chart will show total sales over time for every coffee type.

 ### Step 10
 Created timeline using the pivot chart.
-This timeline will us filter the data using dates.
-For example, selecting Q1-Q4 of 2019 in the timeline will make the pivot only show data from 2019.
+This timeline will allow us to filter the data using dates.
+For example, selecting Q1-Q4 of 2019 in the timeline will make the pivot table (and, consequently, the pivot chart) only show data from 2019.

 ### Step 11